vsrinivas/fuchsia/bin/bootstrap/README.md

 ## CONFIGURATION

+### Services

-The bootstrap configuration is a JSON file consisting of service registrations.
+The bootstrap services configuration is a JSON file consisting of service registrations.
 Each entry in the "services" map consists of a service name and the application URL which provides it.